broadleaf arbor affordable apartments

 SITE AND BUILDING DESIGN

 Visitors enter this large site along a tree-lined street that brings you to the heart of the campus at the junction of the Commons Building and the wetland – immediately connecting and orienting you to nature.
-The site is divided into three zones, with building typology and character providing clarity and variety.
+The site is divided into three zones, each with a unique building typology and character.
 Each building type encloses outdoor courtyards made permeable with breezeways and porches to foster connections.

 A breezeway at the entry-level of the senior apartments connects the outdoor area via a long ramp, celebrating universal design and encouraging movement between outdoor spaces.